Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Kidney cancer forms when cells in the kidney change and multiply abnormally.
 The cancer can interfere with the working of the kidneys.
 Kidney cancer may spread beyond the kidneys to other parts of the body.
 This spread is called metastasis.
 The more cancer spreads, the harder it is to treat.

-You and your health care provider will discuss a treatment plan that's best for your needs.
-Treatment choices may include:
+You and your healthcare provider will discuss a treatment plan that's best for your needs.
+Treatment choices may include the following.

 Copyright © 2015 Baylor Scott & White Health.
 All Rights Reserved. |